 She got her start in 2007 in the Poynter Institute’s summer fellowship program, and as a daily crime reporter at The Ledger in Lakeland, Florida.

 Within her first year on the job, Shoshana turned a B1 story from her first crime scene into a three-part narrative series examining the demographic changes, systemic failures, and racial tensions leading up to a fatal after-school fight between two middle schoolers.
 The series and multimedia project took six months to report and produce and won a New York Times Chairman’s Award and the 2009 Florida Society of News Editors’ gold medal for public service.
 Later, her narrative series on child molestation garnered the 2009 Sigma Delta Chi award for non-deadline reporting from the Society of Professional Journalists.

 In 2010, Shoshana moved to San Francisco to help launch The Bay Citizen, a nonprofit journalism organization that produced the Bay Area pages of The New York Times.
-As a crime reporter in San Francisco and Oakland, Shoshana shed light on illegal police searches, the policing of people with mental illness, the meaning behind government corruption, the culture of the beleaguered Oakland Police Department and the city’s entrenched street violence.
+As a crime reporter in San Francisco and Oakland, Shoshana wrote about the policing of people with mental illness, what happened when a car burglar stole a city councilman’s Rihanna tickets, the culture of the beleaguered Oakland Police Department and the city’s entrenched street violence.
 She risked arrest and endured tear gas while covering Occupy Oakland, the arm of the Occupy activist movement that led to explosive conflicts between protesters and police.
-Her investigations into arrest reporting practices by the San Francisco Police Department led to calls for reform from city leaders and civil rights groups, a public hearing and the enactment of policy changes requiring the department to report accurate arrest numbers.
+Her investigations into arrest reporting practices by the San Francisco Police Department led to calls for reform from city leaders and civil rights groups, a public hearing and policy changes requiring the department to report accurate arrest numbers.

 Shoshana graduated from Mount Holyoke College with a B.A. in American Studies and a concentration in ethnic and gender studies.